jon-jacky/Piety/doc/baremachine.md

 ## Conclusions ##

-The hardware requirements for my Python-powered personal computer are modest.
+The hardware requirements for the Python-powered personal computer are modest.
 Almost any personal computer of any age or performance level should work, even an old netbook, or any of the Raspberry Pi models (except the Pico).
 Small microcontrollers would probably not work, however.